William C. Shiel Jr., MD, FACP, FACR

 What causes constipation?

 Theoretically, constipation can be caused by the slow passage of digesting food through any part of the intestine.
-More than 95% of the time, however, the slowing occurs in the colon.
+Most of the time, however, the slowing occurs in the colon.

 Medications that cause constipation